 - Button colors

-Then A/B test your pages to see which connects more with users and produces the best results for your webpages.
+Then A/B test your pages to see which connects more with users and produces the best results.

-Sign up for a free 7-day trial of our Advanced Plan, including the Keyword Difficulty Tool, On-Page SEO Checkers, and other tools designed to help you improve the power of your webpages.
+And finally, don’t forget to sign up for a free 14-day trial of our Advanced Plan; it gives you access to all the tools mentioned here and more to help you improve the power of your web pages.